 Randomly alternating between counting staff limits the chances of theft or coordinated attempts to rig the count.
 That said, balance the need for loss prevention with risk management.
 Introducing inexperienced staff to the count can lead to losses in other ways.

 For instance, inexperienced staff may not know how to use specific software or operate forklifts to count by weighing., Experienced counters will know how to navigate the warehouse and work more quickly and efficiently.

 Inventory management systems are either manual or automatic.
-While many small- to medium-sized businesses employ manual or semi-manual inventory management processes, an increasing number of them are moving toward automated inventory management.
+While many small- to medium-sized businesses employ manual or semi-manual processes, an increasing number of them are moving toward automation.
 As for large companies, you’d be hard pressed to find a physical count sheet anywhere in sight.

 Typically, retailers or warehouse owners would have to manually upload inventory data to their system.
-With an inventory management system (IMS), data is transferred straight from the supplier’s system to your own.
+With an inventory management system (IMS), data is transferred straight from the supplier’s system to your own automatically.
 When conducting a cycle count, it’s important to ensure your inventory data is up-to-date.
 Otherwise, your entire efforts are undermined.
-With an IMS, data is automatically updated, furthering your inventory management efforts.
+With an IMS, data is automatically updated, furthering your efforts.

-While we’re still a little ways away from the widespread adoption of robot counters, it is something for inventory managers and supply chain professionals to keep an eye on.
+- Robot Counters – While we’re still a little ways away from the widespread adoption of warehouse robots, it is something for inventory managers and supply chain professionals to keep an eye on.
 Walmart has started testing robots for inventory monitoring tasks in its stores.

 Inventory management may feel like a curse, but cycle counting is a blessing.
 While comprehensive, physical counts provide an excellent overview of your warehouse’s inventory accuracy, they are disruptive and not something that businesses can feasibly do regularly.
 Cycle counting allows you to check on the health of your inventory control processes throughout the year.
 You can ensure you have what you need on hand to keep your customers happy and protect your bottom line.